KaiSandstrom/jMinesweeper/README.md

 Custom boards can also be created, with user-defined numbers of rows, columns, and mines.

+High scores for each difficulty (default and custom) are saved in a file for persistence between sessions, along with the most recently-played board and most recently-entered custom board parameters.
+The location where this file is stored is by default the directory where the .jar file is located, but may be different depending on the system.
+For example, on the Linux machine used for development, the save file is placed in the home directory.

 JMinesweeper uses objects to represent the game state.
 Mine-containing cells and non-mine-containing cells are represented by classes that extend the abstract Cell class, with polymorphic methods for click operations and state